 The Clark Library provides support for locating geospatial data and assistance with using ArcGIS, ERDAS Imagine and other spatial analysis software.
 See menu items at left for more information.

 The Clark Library also assists with troubleshooting ArcGIS installations and submitting problem reports to ESRI, please email email@example.com to gain assistance with either of these.
 The Clark Library also issues ESRI's virtual campus course codes, please see our guide to learning ArcGIS for more information, and request specific courses by emailing firstname.lastname@example.org .

 The ESALab is a unit within the School of Natural Resources and the Environment that primarily provides support to SNRE constituents.

-The LSA IT Advocacy and Research Support group includes specialists who provide support for use of GIS in research for researchers in LSA.
+The LSA IT Advocacy and Research Support group includes specialists who provide support for the use of GIS in research and teaching to members of the LSA community.

 GIS and Spatial Analysis in the Curriculum

 A graduate certificate in spatial analysis is available to UM graduate students via the School of Natural Resources and the Environment.